-Newton was born on Christmas Day 1642 by the old calendar (January 4, 1643 by our current calendar), in the rather remarkably named Woolsthorpe-by-Colsterworth (!!) in
+Newton was born on Christmas Day 1642 by the old calendar (January 4, 1643 by our current calendar), in the rather remarkably named Woolsthorpe-by-Colsterworth (!!) in England.

-England.
 He was a relatively undistinguished student early on, but when he returned to secondary school in 1660 (after a failed attempt by his mother to make him a farmer!) he became the top-ranked student in the school.
+Apparently he was motivated at least in part by revenge against a schoolyard bully.
+His family was poor, but he entered Trinity College, Cambridge in a work-study role, where he had reduced tuition in exchange for the performance of mostly menial tasks.
 He got his degree from Cambridge in 1665 having been largely an indifferent student (although he did discover the generalized binomial theorem).